MDAnalysis/UserGuide/doc/source/contributing.rst

     - ``hotfix-*``

 ``release`` branches are used to :ref:`prepare a new production release <preparing-release>`. ``hotfix`` branches are used to :ref:`fix issues found in an already released version <preparing-hotfix>`.
-Both these branch types should be handled by the release manager only.
+Both of these branch types should be handled by the release manager only.

 .. _writing-new-code: